Raymond Dwek: Awards and recognition

-Dwek has received honorary doctorates from the Katholieke Universiteit Leuven, Belgium (1996), Ben Gurion University, Israel (2001), the Scripps Research Institute, USA (2004), Cluj University, Romania (2006) and University College Dublin (2010).
+Dwek has received honorary doctorates from the Katholieke Universiteit Leuven, Belgium (1996), Ben-Gurion University of the Negev, Israel (2001), the Scripps Research Institute, USA (2004), Cluj University, Romania (2006) and University College Dublin, Ireland (2010).

 Other honours include the 7th Wellcome Trust Award for Research in Biochemistry Related to Medicine (1994), the First Scientific Leadership Award of the Hepatitis B Foundation (1997), The Romanian Order of Merit (2000), the Huxley Medal of the Institute of Biology (2007) and the K.T.
 Wang Bioorganic Chemistry Prize and Lecture, Taiwan.
 He held the Kluge Chair in Technology and Society at the Library of Congress, USA in 2007.
 He is an Honorary Fellow of Lincoln College, Oxford (2004).
 He was a director of ISIS Innovation (now called Oxford University Innovation, OUI) – the University's Intellectual Property Company (2003–8).
 He was the founding Chairman of Oxford University Consulting, now part of OUI.

-Dwek was elected a member of the European Molecular Biology Organisation in 1988, a Fellow of the Royal Society for Chemistry in 1993, a Fellow of the Royal Society in 1998, a Foreign member of The American Philosophical Society in 2006, and Hon Fellow of the Royal College of Physicians in 2007.
+Dwek was elected a member of the European Molecular Biology Organization in 1988, a Fellow of the Royal Society of Chemistry in 1993, a Fellow of the Royal Society in 1998, a foreign member of the American Philosophical Society in 2006, and Hon Fellow of the Royal College of Physicians in 2007.
 He was the head of the Biochemistry Department from 2000 to 2007 and President of the Institute of Biology from 2008 to 2010.
 He is a founding member of the UK-Israel Science Council and served as its co-chair alongside Professor Rivka Carmi in the years 2010–2017.